Lazy Eye (Amblyopia, Mata Malas 懒惰眼）

-It can also occur when one eye doesn’t see as clearly as the other eye and it isn’t caught early enough.
-When this happens, the eye becomes lazy because it isn’t being used.
-Lazy Eye (Amblyopia, Mata Malas) does not go away on its own.
+It can also occur when one eye doesn’t see as clearly as the other eye and isn’t caught early enough.
+When this happens the eye becomes lazy, because it isn’t being used.
+Lazy Eye (Amblyopia, Mata Malas 懒惰眼) does not go away on its own.
 While many physicians were taught that it is not treatable past the age of 7 or 9 years of age, new research in the field of optometric vision therapy has shown otherwise.
 Depending on the reason, lazy eye therapy/training can be done no matter how old you are.

 What is the difference between Lazy Eye and Eye Turn?

-Lazy eye has tendency to associate with crossed eyes.
-It can happen during the early childhood due to the genetic from family.
+The lazy eye has a tendency to associate with crossed eyes.
+It can happen during early childhood due to genetic from family.
 It is normal for a newborn's eyes to cross sometimes during the first few months.
-By the time, the eyes usually straighten out.
+By that time, the eyes usually straighten out.
 Generally, develops up to age 6 years.
 On the other hand, a child might be more likely to have a lazy eye if they have developmental disabilities.
 This condition happens because the vision in the eyes might not develop the way it should.

-Lazy eye can result from strokes, car accidents, concussions etc. Research showed that 90% of traumatic brain injury (TBI) patients experience some of visual problems due to the disruption of communication between the eyes and the brain.
-Injury to any part of visual pathways can affect the field of vision, the position of the eye and how the eye moves.
+Lazy eyes can result from strokes, car accidents, concussions, etc. Research showed that 90% of traumatic brain injury (TBI) patients experience some visual problems due to the disruption of communication between the eyes and the brain.
+Injury to any part of visual pathways can affect the field of vision, the position of the eye, and how the eye moves.